gabenodarse/rhythm-warrior/documentation.md

 each key in the resources.json file represents 1 graphic or animation. to add a graphic or animation, add the key to the resources.json file and create an array with the associated images then, modify resources.rs such that:
-	keys have a corresponding name
+	keys have a corresponding GraphicGroup.
+Names must be identical the offset dimensions of the graphic are specified max count of the new graphic/animation are specified The offset dimensions define how much offset the graphic has from the object it represents.
+	For example, if a graphic represents a person, the offset defines how much space around the person is also included in the graphic offsets therefore should be relative to the object's size offsets are added to both sides of the object (i.e. an x offset is added to both the left and right side) to determine the graphic size

-	max count of the new graphic/animation and its size are as desired animation frames are cycled through at 120 fps
+animation frames are cycled through at 120 fps

 graphics are displayed by passing the graphic id and frame number (along with transformation flags) to js